13 Mar, 2020

 Now about cruise seasons and time to visit

 – Off-busy season: May – Sep.
 Best saving!
 Popular tourist spots are less crowded so you will get more cares and more enjoyable.
-If your heart is set on swimming I would recommend visiting in these months, at the beginning/ end of summer.
+If your heart is set on swimming and kayaking, it is recommended to visit Halong in these months, at the beginning/ end of summer.
 You may face humid and rainy days in summer, however it is not rain all days.
 Don’t worry!

 – Peak season: Oct – Apr.
 It is dry season, no monsoon.
 Availability may be an issue, so early booking is highly recommended, especially during Christmas, New Year and Easter period.

 Time to visit: It depends on your holiday.
 You can absolutely travel to and stay overnight on cruise in Halong all year-round as this exciting destination always offers something for everyone.
-But if you want to avoid the crowds in Halong Bay but still want good weather during your visit, try to schedule your trip towards the beginning or end of the peak season.
+But if you want to avoid the crowds in Halong Bay and still expect good weather during your visit, try to schedule your trip towards the beginning or end of the peak season.
 And, you are here, in the right hand of Vietnam Travel’s passionate Halong Bay cruise specialists, why don’t leave a message or email us today to get instant help about cruise choice, exclusive offer and reservation?
 Or you may like to see more about the best collection of Halong Bay cruises recommended by our cruise experts at: https://vietnamtravel.com/halong-cruises/.
 Whatever it is and how much you can afford or want to spend, you’re sure to find something that will work for you!
 We also provide Vietnam private tours, as well as extension to other four countries in South East Asia such as Cambodia, Laos, Myanmar & Thailand.

 Don’t forget to arrange a health insurance before heading to Vietnam.
 Get it before your trip to avoid unnecessary troubles or any unluck that might ruin your holidays!